promcon/website/content/2019-munich/schedule.md

     <td>14:30</td>
     <td>
       <a href="/2019-munich/talks/prometheus-datacenters-or-why-modbus-is-even-worse-than-snmp">
-        Prometheus @ Datacenters - or why Modbus is even worse than SNMP
+        Prometheus @ Datacenters - Or Why Modbus Is Even Worse than SNMP
       </a>
     </td>
     <td>